The Anglo-American Adventure

 57. Before "Hell no, we won't go!", the favorite slogan was, "Girls say yes to boys who say no." (The poster below shows singer Joan Baez and her sisters.)
 This was dropped after the feminist movement appeared, because some women were offended at the idea of mixing sex and politics this way.

-58. The popular TV comedy show "Laugh-In" made fun of the convention with a fake recruiting ad: "Join the Army.
+58. The popular TV comedy show "Laugh-In" made fun of the convention by saying: "Join the Army.
 See Chicago."

 59. Nixon had been in the political wilderness since losing the 1960 presidential election.
 In 1962 he ran for California Governor Pat Brown's job and lost; in a famous quote to reporters, he said, "You won't have Nixon to kick around anymore because, gentlemen, this is my last press conference."
 For the next five years he traveled across the United States and abroad, making friends everywhere he went.
 He sat out the 1964 election completely, but campaigned for some Republican congressional candidates in 1966.
 Then at the end of 1967, an old friend, the famous evangelist Billy Graham, urged him to run again.